andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

 These numbers represent the length of each block of the condition, with the beginning of the block specified by the onsets above.
 For example, the first block of the 1-back task started 65 seconds into the scan, and lasted for 149 seconds.
 Another block of 1-back trials occurred 355 seconds into the scan and lasted for 125 seconds, and so on.

 Now click the button ``Add to Matrix``.
 This will add a column to the matrix which contains bands of grey overlaying a column of black.
 The grey bands indicate when the 1-back condition was presented to the subject.
-In the design matrix, time is represented as starting at the time (i.e., timepoint 0) and ending at the bottom.
+In the design matrix, time is represented as starting at the top (i.e., timepoint 0) and ending at the bottom.
 You should see how the onsets and the durations correspond to the location and length of each of the grey bands.

 We will add another column for the 4-back task.
 Enter the following onsets: